priitp2/trctools/README.md

 This repository contains scripts that process and analyze Oracle SQL trace output.

-`trc2db` turns Oracle SQL trace (also known as event 10046) files into Parquet, or loads it into Oracle database.
+`trc2db` processes Oracle SQL trace (also known as event 10046) files and turns them into queryable data.
+Possible backends are Parquet files, Oracle database, or anything that speaks OTLP.

 `summary.py` contains pre-canned queries and statistics about the generated Parquet file(s).